 Metzger + Willard, Inc. (MWI) survey personnel have a wide range of experience in delivering land surveying products including route surveys, boundary surveys, topographic surveys, legal descriptions and sketches, right-of-way maps, construction staking, as-built surveys, and wetland delineation surveys.
 Past projects include the real-time kinematic (RTK) Global Positioning System (GPS) location of approximately 30,000 utility components with centimeter accuracy and various route surveys totaling more than 50 miles.
 Our Chief Surveyor, Dr. Tom Davis, holds dual registration as a professional engineer and land surveyor with more than 25 years of experience in industry and education.

 Equipment and Computer Software

-Survey equipment used by MWI field personnel includes Sokkia and Topcon electronic total stations, Leica and Topcon differential levels, Leica RTK GPS receivers, Ashtech static GPS receivers, Carlson Explorer survey data collectors, Motorola radios, and fully equipped, late model survey trucks.
+Survey equipment used by MWI field personnel includes Sokkia and Topcon electronic total stations, Leica robotic total stations, Leica and Topcon differential levels, Leica RTK GPS receivers, Ashtech static GPS receivers, Carlson Explorer survey data collectors, Motorola radios, and fully equipped, late model survey trucks.

 MWI uses Carlson Survey with Carlson X-Port to collect, process, and adjust total station survey data.
 Differential level runs are processed and adjusted using Microsoft Excel; GPS data are processed and adjusted using Ashtech Solutions and Leica Geo Office.
-Carlson Survey provides extensive coordinate geometry and terrain modeling capabilities that are used to produce land surveys and base maps with final editing and layout accomplished in AutoCAD or Civil 3D, depending on client requirements and preferences.
+Carlson Survey provides extensive coordinate geometry capabilities that are used to produce land surveys and base maps with final editing and layout accomplished in AutoCAD or Civil 3D, depending on client requirements and preferences.

 United States Geological Survey (USGS) and Environmental Systems Research Institute (ESRI) data file formats are accommodated by Global Mapper and ArcGIS for survey planning and preliminary mapping functions.
 Additionally, MWI’s Survey Department has the ability to write in-house computer software to process survey data and provide extended functionality in AutoCAD and other applications.
 Innovative technologies to visualize National Geodetic Survey Control Stations (NGSCS) (Fig. 1) and other geodetic tools for Google Earth are currently under development.